jacob-grahn/platform-racing-4/client/.clinerules/cline-rules.md

 ## Testing
 After making a change, validate that the game still works.
 Run specific tests as a comma separated list.
 See test_runner.gd for the tests that exist.
 Prefer running specific tests if possible, as it is much faster.
-Example: `/Applications/Godot.app/Contents/MacOS/Godot --run-tests game,editor`
+Example: `godot --run-tests game,editor`
-Run all the tests with `all`: `/Applications/Godot.app/Contents/MacOS/Godot --run-tests all`
+Run all tests: `godot --run-tests all`

 ## Code Style
 - Indentation: Tabs (not spaces)